Liquid formulations containing organic solvents may be flammable. Gives off irritating or toxic fumes (or gases) in a fire.

 Effects of long-term or repeated exposure The substance may have effects on the liver.
 This may result in tissue lesions.

 OCCUPATIONAL EXPOSURE LIMITS

 The substance is very toxic to aquatic organisms.
 This substance may be hazardous to the environment.
 Special attention should be given to birds and bees.
 This substance does enter the environment under normal use.
 Great care, however, should be taken to avoid any additional release, for example through inappropriate disposal.

 Carrier solvents used in commercial formulations may change physical and toxicological properties.
-If the substance is formulated with solvents also consult the ICSCs of these materials.
+If the substance is formulated with solvent(s) also consult the card(s) (ICSC) of the solvent(s).